Matt-Ng/Matt-Ng/README.md

 # Hi there!

-👋 My name is Matthew.
+👋 My name is Matt.
 I am a Computer Science student at the University of Guelph graduating in Spring 2024.
 This is the hub of my little technological creations and passion projects.

 🏫 Through my time at University, I've previously interned at Google, twice at Microsoft, and for a distributed computing company called Distributive.
 I am currently interning at Cisco for the Managed Services Accelerator team.